-FEDERAL POWER COMMISSION-ORDER 415-C (Insued December 18, 1972) STATEMENT OF GENERAL POLICY TO IMPLEMENT PROCEDURES FOR COMPLIANCE WITH THE NATIONAL ENVIRONMENTAL POLICY ACT OF 1969
+FEDERAL POWER COMMISSION-ORDER 416-C (Insued December 18, 1972) STATEMENT OF GENERAL POLICY TO IMPLEMENT PROCEDURES FOR COMPLIANCE WITH THE NATIONAL ENVIRONMENTAL POLICY ACT OF 1969

-§ 2.80 Detailed Environmental Statement.
+§ 2.80 Detailed Environmental Statement,

-(a) It shall be the general policy of the Federal Power Commission to adopt and to adhere to the objectives and aims of the National Environmental Folicy Act of 1969 (Act) in its regulation under the Federal Power Act and the Natural Gas Act.
-The National Environmental Folicy Act of 1969 requires, among other things, all Federal agencies to include a detailed environmental statement in every recommendation or report on proposals for legislation and other major Federal actions significantly affecting the quality of the human environmental
+(a) It shall be the general policy of the Federal Power Commission to adopt and to adhere to the objectives and aims of the National Environmental Policy Act of 1969 (Act) in its regulation under the Federal Power Act and the Natural Gas Act.
+The National Environmental Policy Act of 1969 requires, among other things, all Federal agencies to include a detailed environmental statement in every recommendation or report on proposals for legilation and other major Federal actions significantly affecting the quality of the human environment.

 (b) Therefore, in compliance with the National Environmental Policy Act of 1969 the Commission staff shall make a detailed environmental statement when the regulatory action taken by us under the Federal Power Act and Natural Gas Act will have a significant environmental impact.
-A "detailed statement" prepared in compliance with the requirements of § 2.81 through 2.82 of this Part shall fully develop the five factors listed hereinafter in the context of such considerations as the proposed activity's direct and indirect effect on the air and water environment of the project or natural gas pipeline facility; on the land, air, and water blota; on established park and recreational areas; and on sites of natural, historic, and scenic values and resources of the area.
-The statement shall discuss the extent of the conformity of the proposed activity with all applicable environmental standards.
+A "detailed statement" prepared in compliance with the requirements of 592.51 through 2.82 of this Part shall fully develop the five factors listed hereinafter in the context of such considerations as the proposed activity's direct and indirect effect on the air and water environment of the project or natural gas pipeline facility; on the land, air, and water blota; on established park and recreational areas; and on sites of natural, historic, and scenic values and estent of the conformity of the proposed activity with all applicable environment standards.
 The statement shall also fully deal with alternative courses of action to the proposal and, to the maximum extent practicable, the environmental effects of each alternative.
 Further, it shall specifically discuss plans for future development related to the application under consideration.